-The target sample size is determined by multiplying the effective sample size by an assumed design effect of 1. $(n_t = dn_e)$ .
+The target sample size is determined by multiplying the effective sample size by an assumed design effect of 1. $(n_t = dn_e)$.

-The original sample size is determined by inflating the target sample size by the expected eligibility rate $(r_l)$ and the expected completion rate $(r_c)$ , where $r_l$ is an assumed eligibility (also known as accuracy) rate of 80% and $r_c$ is an assumed completion rate of 90%.
+The original sample size is determined by inflating the target sample size by the expected eligibility rate (r_l) and the expected completion rate (r_c) , where r_l is an assumed eligibility (also known as accuracy) rate of 80% and r_c is an assumed completion rate of 90%.
 The original sample size can be written as:

-$$n_o = \frac{n_t}{r_l r_c}.$$
+$$n_o = \frac{n_t}{r_l r_c}$$

-\Please note that the actual number of outlets sampled within each stratum is rounded up to the nearest whole integer, so that the final original sample size may be slightly higher than the calculated original sample size.\
+Please note that the actual number of outlets sampled within each stratum is rounded up to the nearest whole integer, so that the final original sample size may be slightly higher than the calculated original sample size.

-- 10. Provide the following information about sample size calculations for the current FFY Synar survey. - a.
+- 10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2018. - a.
 If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information: